|

 on a chicken farm.
 She also cleaned house for a piano

 teacher in exchange for lessons for herself.
-At 19 she
+Wanting to

 to join the Royal Canadian Air Force.
 Basic training